bsgriggs/mendix9-searchable-reference-selector/README.md

 -   Support for arrow keys and enter key press
 -   Searching auto-highlights the first record for easier selection with the enter key
 -   Option to wait to run the data source until the dropdown is opened
+-   Ability to show only a sub-set of Enum values

 ## Configuration
 Please see the following documentation based on the Selection Type you wish to use.